Connect with a Dallas Product Liability Lawyer for Your Defective Tire Claim

 If you or a loved one has ever been in an accident as the result of a defective tire, you may be entitled to compensation.
 Safety should be a top priority for any automotive manufacturer, considering the lives that may potentially be in danger.

 Negligence or greed is no excuse for a defective auto product.
-Let The Law Offices of W.T.
-Johnson go to work for you, building a case around the defective tire that caused your accident.
+Let The Law Office of WT Johnson go to work for you, building a case around the defective tire that caused your accident.
 With more than 25 years of experience in personal injury we're confident that we can help you get back on your feet following an accident.

 Types of Tire Defects

-The W.T.
-Johnson legal team has worked with a number of personal injury cases of this kind, including:
+The Law Office of WT Johnson's legal team has worked with a number of personal injury cases of this kind, including:

 - Tire blowouts